IrynaKrt/Arts/README.md

 #### I am ready to learn and learn new things, because I want to be useful!

 ## About this project:
-#### This is my second project implemented on a pure Javascript! Еhis work was done using gulp and babel!
+#### This is my second project implemented on a pure Javascript! Еhis work was done using webpack and json-server as get requests!
 #### I thank in advance those who will express their objective opinion and tell me what can be improved ♡